-You can easily set up a maintenance plan and receive a tune-up every spring before the weather gets warmer.
+You can easily set up an annual HVAC maintenance plan and receive a tune-up every spring before the weather gets warmer.
 In fact, most AC manufacturers’ warranties require ongoing professional maintenance, or they’ll become void.
 Consider how a tune-up covers things like:

 Thermostat calibration: Thermostats read the indoor temperature incorrectly if they’re not calibrated.